-Given that nearly 90% of world trade relies on some form of trade financing (trade credit insurance, trade finance or guarantees), it’s important to understand the complexities around financing trade, the various products offered by financiers.
+Given that nearly 90% of world trade relies on some form of trade financing (such as trade credit insurance, trade finance, or guarantees), it’s important to understand the complexities of financing trade and the various products offered by financiers.

 Trade finance significantly increases the ability of importers and exporters to trade internationally, by providing financing and assisting to mitigate the risk of default in payments for goods or services.